 Harar town is notable for its stone walls, 99 mosques, hyena feeding performance, unique multi-cultures and for being the fourth-holiest City of Islam.
 Harar was the Muslim capital of Ethiopia in the 16th Century AD known for ancient walled citadels.

 The Bale Mountains National Park is one of the most interesting sites on the Eastern Route.
 Bale Mountains National Park is known as ‘Land of Endemism’ as it shelters several Ethiopian endemic bird species.
 Visitors of Bale Mountains National Park can see three big mammals found only in Ethiopia–Mountain Nyala, Menelik Bushbuck, and the Simien Fox (Ethiopian Wolf).

 WEST ROUTE or WESTERN ROUTE

 Western Route is probably the least visited area of Ethiopia.
 But this route is ideal for those seeking an off-the-beaten-track experience.

-Ideal for those seeking an off-the-beaten-track experience, The West – Lush Nature and Coffee Route passes through enchanting highland forests, canopy alive with birds and monkeys, understory dense with arabica coffee, before descending to the swampy lowlands of Gambella National Park, site of Africa’s second-largest antelope migration.
+The West Route of Ethiopia is unique for its lush nature, natural coffee forests, tea plantations, enchanting highland forests, canopy alive with birds and monkeys, and the swampy lowlands of Gambella National Park (site of Africa’s second-largest antelope migration).